smartvaults/smartvaults-js-client/README.md

 npx typedoc --out docs src
 ```

-documentation will be generated at docs
+documentation will be generated at /docs

 ## Usage examples